martinos/contribution-checklist/issues.md

 ## Issue Participation

-You are about to comment on an issue.
-Before you do, consider these facts.
+When you are about to comment, ask yourself: do the people fixing this issue need this information? **Am I using their time efficiently?** The following points refine exactly what that means.

+#### Long issues are hard to understand

+> I would have written a shorter letter, but I did not have the time. &mdash; Blaise Pascal

+Understanding a 10 comment discussion is quite difficult.
+If this happens to a thread, it makes sense to:

+  1. Revise the original post to capture all the new information.
+  2. Close the issue and open a new one that captures all the new information.

+Either way works.
+If you want to do this but do not have enough admin priveledges, just ask a collaborator to get you added for curation abilities.

-#### Issues are for work
+#### Broad issues are less successful

-Issues are for discussing a technical problem.
-What is the root cause?
+The best issues are very narrowly focused.
+I want to do X, and everyone focuses on X. What is the root cause?
 What code may be related?
 Can we find other [SSCCE][sscce]'s that help us understand the problem?

-You are derailing an issue if you are:

-  * **Sharing opinions** &mdash; Opinions are easy to have and *feel* helpful, but they pretty much always slow down an issue.
+In these issues, “success” is very obvious because X is resolved.

+There are many kinds of comments that make it harder to have a “successful” result.

+  * **Sharing opinions** &mdash; Opinions are easy to have, but if they cannot be refined into a concrete technical concern it is probably better to save it.
+This is a fuzzy line, so maybe callibrate your judgement by watching how the thread evolves from your comment and seeing who, if anyone, follows up.
-  * **Voting** &mdash; Adding a "+1" or "I want this too" is actively not helpful.
-Prioritization is not a democracy, and even if it was, counting +1's is not a good way to get a representative sample.
+  * **Voting** &mdash; Commenting with "+1" is not helpful.
+Prioritization is not a democracy, and even if it was, counting +1's is not a good way to get a representative vote.
+If you have a specific personal experience like “this blocks me from doing Y”, that *can* be helpful if the broader implications of the issue were not clear otherwise.
-  * **Broadening the issue** &mdash; Keeping issues focused is extremely difficult.
-If you want to talk about a bigger issue that is raised, open a new issue.
-Do not hijack an issue!

-This stuff is fun and easy, but it makes *work* harder by making the thread longer and less focused.
-So when you are about to comment, ask yourself: **does the person fixing this issue need to read this?** Am I using their time efficiently?

-#### Longer issues are harder to understand

-> I would have written a shorter letter, but I did not have the time. &mdash; Blaise Pascal

-Here's the problem:

-  * Every issue must eventually be distilled down to a core problem that fits in a person's brain.
-If you do not do that distilling, someone else has to!
-  * Easy issues will naturally be resolved faster.
-The more work the reader must do to help, the less likely you are to get help super quick.

-So to use everyone else's time most efficiently, *you* have to distill things.
-If you do this, more people will be able to help and you will have better outcomes in aggregate!

-> **Note:** All of the ways of derailing a thread are things that make a thread longer but do not advance the core goal.
-Even if OP is very disciplined, one person can massively grow threads.
-More is not better here!
+  * **Broadening** &mdash; Sometimes an issue points to a broader question.
+If so, open a *new* issue about that specifically and point back to the issue that inspired it.
+This way each one stays more focused can be handled independently.
+This way complex topics become a network of well-defined ideas, rather than one big glob of discussion.

+Part of the problem with all of these is simply that they make threads longer.

+Now you cannot retroactively stop people from doing any of these things, but you *can* use your comments to recover focus. **If a comment is getting off-topic, just pretend it did not happen.** This is a surprisingly effective technique for keeping things on track.

+#### Experiment with your behavior

+None of these points should discourage you from commenting or helping with something.
+The only way to improve is to mess up.
+I mean that literally.
+Every skill I have in online communication comes from making public and embarassing mistakes!
+It always feels like a big deal at the time, but ultimately no one else remembers and you come out with skills that make things smoother and more fun for everyone.

+**So just try things out, and be reflective!** If no one engages with the comment, try something else.
+If someone tells you that X is disruptive or distracting, take it as a data point.
+Folks on the internet always *sound* extra mean, but they are almost always trying to make things better and more fun.
+So try to separate the emotions from the actual concern.
+If you find that people are engaged with you and happy to talk, do more of that!